oqolarte/oblong/content/log/acuzar.md

-There's a mythical bike rental shop, but I never got around to locating it, nor did I have the energy to even cycle around knowing I would roll on uneven roads.
+There's a mythical bike rental shop, but I never got around to locating it, nor would I have had the energy to cycle around knowing roads' unevenness.

 {{< figure src="/image/bicuzar.jpeg" alt="A small green vintage bike hanging on a wall" caption="All I got is a picture of this" >}}